sreenivas-raguraman/sreenivas-raguraman.github.io/_news/announcement_30.md

 📄 **New Preprint Published**

-Pleased to announce our latest preprint on **Mg–Al alloys for biodegradable implants**, where we examine how **microstructure governs both corrosion behavior and the systemic fate of aluminum (Al)**—a critical factor in implant safety. :contentReference[oaicite:1]{index=1}
+Pleased to announce our latest preprint on **Mg–Al alloys for biodegradable implants**, where we examine how **microstructure governs both corrosion behavior and the systemic fate of aluminum (Al)**—a critical factor in implant safety. :contentReference

 ---